 Every video you make for Instagram ads, every single one, should include a CTA (call to action).
 Longer videos might even need two—one in the middle and another at the end.

 As you’ve realized by now, there’s a lot of effort involved to create the perfect Instagram video ad—the hook, the messaging, the execution… Don’t let all that work go to waste because you didn’t ask for the user to convert!
+And last but not least – maker sure you are using the right Instagram video size depending on the format you plan to post on.

 There are two components to an effective CTA.